 Every story is broken up into sections: arcs, acts, scenes, and yes, beats.
 Of all the structural elements of a story, beats are the smallest.
 But what is a story beat in a screenplay and what’s the difference between a story beat and a beat meant to signify a pause in action or dialogue?
-We’re going to answer these questions by looking at some examples from The Social Network, Marriage Story, and Die Hard, but first, let’s review how writing beats are used.
+We’re going to answer these questions by looking at some examples from Marriage Story, and Die Hard, but first, let’s review how writing beats are used.

 Is Thanos the Hero?
 Every Story Beat Explained

 Writers use story beats to give their stories structure.
 Think about it, how does one take an empty page and fill it with the blueprint for a magical world?
 Some writers are blessed with the ability to bring their stories to life with ease, but those writers are few and far between.
 Most rely on technical expertise and strategy.

 A story beat is a structural element of a narrative that’s used to mark an intentional shift in tone.
 Writers use story beats to structure their narratives and control emotional arcs of their characters.
 In screenwriting, story beats are sometimes written into the scripts.
 Although less common in practice now, many writers used to write “BEAT” or “a beat” in their scripts to communicate a shift in tone and move the story forward to a new stage.
 You might also see "beat" in a screenplay to be intended as a pause, either before an action or a bit of dialogue.

 It’s much more common for a beat to appear in the actions/descriptions margin of a script, stated in caps as A BEAT.
 This can either denote a story beat or a simple pause in the action.
 Knowing when and where to put beats is just one part of formatting a screenplay.

 Story beats help screenwriters track the plot structure of their stories.
 With a simple keyword search, you can track the entire arc with all the major shifts in tone marked as “beats.”